Leonetienne/Buckshot/readme.md

 # White and Blacklist
 I don't have to explain to you what a white- and blacklist is, have i?
-Just know that the blacklist is used by default and to use the whitelist instead you have to set `useWhiteListInstead` to true.
+Just know that the blacklist is used by default and to use the whitelist instead you have to set `useWhiteListInstead` to `true`.
 NOTE!!
 The application name is literally just it's window's title!!
 NOT the executeables name!
 NOTE!!
 This is **NOT** some sort of regex or glob thing!
 You **CANT** do stuff like `*Google Chrome*`!
-Maybe i'd add that some day but today is not the day.
+Maybe i'll add that some day but today is not the day.

 Example for a whitelist:
 ```json